 pretty enough for a picnic

-OUTDOORS – BY LAND OR BY SEA
+OUTDOORS – BY LAND

 Looking to get a little playtime in before or after your picnic?
 There are plenty of ways to enjoy the outdoors in Middleton, from pet-friendly spots like the MRD Dog Exercise Area to scenic recreation options like Pleasant View Golf Course.